How to find the right CBD oil. Plus: DIY recipe for CBD suppositories

 Premenstrual syndrome (PMS) refers to symptoms that occur before the onset of menstrual bleeding.
 How exactly PMS occurs and why some people suffer more from it is not yet fully understood.
-It is probably triggered by a combination of several factors, e.g. B. hormonal fluctuations associated with ovulation.
+It is probably triggered by a combination of several factors, e.g. B hormonal fluctuations associated with ovulation.
 Other causes lie in the psyche and the nervous system.

 How can CBD help with PMS?

 Cannabidiol (CBD) is a legal active ingredient that is extracted from the hemp plant (read here everything you need to know about CBD should know).
 In the context of PMS, its antispasmodic, analgesic, anti-inflammatory and relaxing properties can help.
-So CBD can alleviate your PMS symptoms or simply help you deal with them in a more relaxed manner.
+So CBD can relieve your PMS symptoms or simply help you deal with them in a more relaxed manner.